TZstatsADS/Spr2017-proj2-grp10/README.md

 ### Background

 More and more international students are choosing to study in America today.
 It is reported that more than 1,000,000 international students studied at U.S. colleges and universities in 2016/2017.
-However, many of them complain that it is difficult to find satisfying universities when they apply for schools.
-There are two reasons.
-First, it may cost them a lot of time to collect all the information about these universities online.
-Second, though they can get some information online, it's still hard for them to get exact details and comprehensively learn about these universities.
-In order to solve these problems, our team have developed an application called Uni-Mate, which enables international students to discover and compare schools in an more efficient manner.
-It helps users to filter and rank universities based on their own preferences and output interactive map & plots to show the relevant features of these universities.
+However, the college search process is often a huge feat with all the information available everywhere in today's digital age.
+It is hard to sieve through all the information overload, to collect various statistics, and to collate and compare them with ease.
+Exact details are hard to come by easily and there is often too much inertia to sieve through thousands and thousands of datasets.
+In order to help students out with these issues, our team have developed an application called the Uni-Mate.
+This applications hopes to enable international students to discover and compare schools in an more efficient manner.
+It provides the user with a simplified platform to filter and rank universities based on their own preferences, and output an interactive map & various density plots that would allow them to view and compare selected statistics of the various universities.

 In a nutshell, our overall philosophy behind the creation of this application is to provide an alternative, more lighthearted and personalized platform to simplify the college decision making process for college applicants, and make it easier to obtain information amongst the sea of madness.